tuomaseerola/tuomaseerola.github.io/about.md

 I am music scholar working on the fields of empirical musicology, music psychology and music and science.
 My topics of interest are music and emotions, perception of the key elements of music such as melody, timbre, rhythm, metre and dissonance.

-My academic homepage is at [Durham University](https://www.durham.ac.uk/staff/tuomas-eerola/)
+My institutional homepage can be found at [Durham University](https://www.durham.ac.uk/staff/tuomas-eerola/) and publications can be found at [publications](publications).

 # Research Themes